 See What To Do when the market goes down ( Google, Panic selling is about the worst thing to do).

-2022 was bad too, and not fully recovered yet.
 Until 19 Jan 2024, the last record high was 4796.59 on 3 January 2022, then the S&P 500 bottom low on October 12 was -25.4% at 3577.03.
-2023 did better, at least for the large growth stocks, but it's still a ways to go to full recovery.
-Then after two years, the next record high was recent, 19 Jan 2024 at 4839.81, 0.9% higher.
+2023 did much better (+23%) overall and its top 7 growth stocks were fantastic,.
+Then after two full years, the first next record high was 19 Jan 2024 at 4839.81, 0.9% higher than the last high Jan 3 2022.

 The 2001 and 2008 dips had bottoms at -50%, and the entire 2000-2009 decade lost 9.5%.
 It was bad, but it fully recovered by 2013.
 The 2020 pandemic dip was deep (-34%) but relatively short duration.